Stories

 I took my first swim lessons there when I was about seven or eight and continued to swim there until my family moved to Huffman after my sophomore year in high school.
 Summers were lonely in Huffman.

-Cascade was as much a social club as it was a place to swim.
+Cascade was as much a social club as a place to swim.
 There were parties, bar-b-cues, and dances in "The Cloud Room."
 The west side had a large, covered bleacher area where, in our teens, we spent more time talking, flirting, and socializing than we did in the pool.
 The eastside was for sunning and for a few years, had its own AM radio station, WSGN, 610.
 I lived in that special time when, as my female friends blossomed into young women, swimming suit styles changed from the modest styles of the 50s to the more revealing styles of the late 60s.
 Cascade in the summer was a great place to be a boy.

 With Spring and Summer came baseball at Wahouma Park, just across the Creek.
 We began playing ball at 6-years-old.
 Ball in the Cap League was simple, but there was no T-Ball.
 Dads were our coaches and umpires and moms were our loyal fans.
 Losers were consoled and encouraged, winners went to get ice cream at The Spinning Wheel located just off the park on 1st Avenue North.
 My favorite winner's treat, even then, was lime sherbet.